heparish/Bank-App/README.md

 ## Description

 This E-Commerce back-end app allows a user to build their database and inventory.
 Users can add in categories, products, and tags.
 Users can associate each product to a category and give each product description tags.
+This app uses nodejs.
+Run it in your code editor of choice with node.
+Postman can be used to test the routes.

 ## Contents
 * [Installation](#Installation)